tanviajmera/Google-Data-Analytics-Capstone-Project---Cyclistic-Bike-Case-Study/README.md

 A summary of the cleaning steps is as follows:
 - Corrected the length of ride_id to make it uniform with 16 characters.
 - Removed trips where ride duration was less than/equal to one minute and more than/equal to one day.
-- Created new column ‘ride_length’ to calculate the time difference between start and end time.
+- Created a new column ‘ride_length’ to calculate the time difference between start and end time.
-- Removed trips that had null values for start station name & id, end station name & id, end latitude and longitude rows.
+- Removed trips that had null values for start station name & id, end station name & id, and end latitude and longitude rows.
 A total of 221083 rows were removed.
 - Created new columns to separate date and time from started_at and ended_at columns.
-New columns added were: start_date, start_time, end_date and end_time.
+New columns added were: start_date, start_time, end_date, and end_time.
 - Created new columns ‘day_of_week’ and ‘month’ to support the analysis further.
-- Added a new column of ‘time’ to format the timestamp of the trips for an easy understanding.
+- Added a new column of ‘time’ to format the timestamp of the trips for easy understanding.
-- Thereafter, I again checked for null values in all the newly created columns. ‘ride_length’ column had 2288 null values which were removed
+- Thereafter, I again checked for null values in all the newly created columns.
+The ‘ride_length’ column had 2288 null values which were removed
 - At last, I created a new table ‘new_tripdata’ with all the important columns for analysis.
 This new table has 7,79,569 rows after data cleaning.

 ## Analyze and Share
-Now that my data is clean and prepared for analysis, it is time to analyze the data and answer the question: **“How do annual members and casual members use bike differently?”**.
+Now that my data is clean and prepared for analysis, it is time to analyze the data and answer the question: **“How do annual members and casual members use bikes differently?”**.

-The ‘new_tripdata’ table created in MySQL was exported to my file directory and later imported in Tableau Public to proceed further in the analysis.
+The ‘new_tripdata’ table created in MySQL was exported to my file directory and later imported into Tableau Public to proceed further in the analysis.
 To illustrate how casual riders and annual members use the bike differently, I created a visualization.
-The tableau dashboard can be found here.
+The Tableau dashboard can be found here.

 Below are the summary insights of the visualizations from the dashboard.
 This will assist me in analyzing and answering the business question.